skeezicsb/PERQemu/PERQemu/Readme.txt

       but with caveats.
 Check the User Guide for details.

   Canon:
-    - Laser printer interface can now be enabled as an OIO option.
+    - Laser printer interface can now be enabled as an OIO option for all valid PERQ chassis/IO Board combinations.
 It provides high quality output in PNG or TIFF format at 240- or 300-dpi.

 There is a ton of additional detail about the internals of PERQemu itself in